-- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management.
+- Monitor the polarity indicator lights EVERY TIME you connect to shore power. - If a reversed polarity light turns On when you are connecting to shore power, do NOT turn On the main breaker switches. - Instead, IMMEDIATELY unplug the shore power cord (ALWAYS from the dockside outlet first) and alert marina management. - Review all hazard information at the beginning of this section, Shore Power. - 2.
+Turn Off the shore power master circuit breaker(s) and all switches and breakers on the 110-volt AC master panel. - 3.
+Attach the shore power cord(s) to the boat inlet(s) first, then to the dockside outlet(s). - 4.
+Turn On the SHORE POWER 1 and SHORE POWER 2 (if equipped) master breaker(s) on the 110-volt AC master panel. - 5.
+As needed, turn On the individual component breakers on the 110-volt AC master panel.

+Parallel Switch (Only if Equipped with Dual Shore Power)

+- When using the parallel switch do NOT exceed 30 total amps. - The amperage of each component breaker is shown on the breaker itself. - The voltage on each line can be read on the voltmeter on the 110-volt AC master panel.

+When only one dockside outlet is available, you can use the parallel switch to provide power to both lines.

-- 1. Review all hazard information at the beginning of this section, Shore Power. - 2.
-Turn Off the shore power master circuit breaker. - 3.
-Attach the shore power cord to the boat inlet first, then to the dockside outlet. - 4.
-Turn On the shore power master circuit breaker.
+- 1. Connect to shore power as described in the Connecting to Shore Power section above. - 2.
+Switch the parallel switch (transfers power from line 1 to line 2) On instead of the SHORE POWER 2 master breaker. - 3.
+Turn On the individual component breakers as required.